microsoft/code-with-engineering-playbook/docs/ui-ux/README.md

 ## Goal

-The goal of the **User Interface Engineering Fundamentals** group is to provide guidance on developing web applications for CSE engagements.
+The goal of the **User Interface** section is to provide guidance on developing web applications.
 Everyone should begin by reading the [General Guidance](#general-guidance) for a quick introduction to the four main aspects of every web application project.
-From there, readers are encouraged to dive deeper into each topic or begin reviewing technical guidance that pertains to their engagement.
+From there, readers are encouraged to dive deeper into each topic, or begin reviewing technical guidance that pertains to their engagement.
 All UI/UX projects should begin with a detailed design document.
-Review the [Design Document](#design-document) section for more details and a template to get your crew started.
+Review the [Design Document](#design-document) section for more details, and a template to get started.

 Keep in mind that like all software, there is no "right way" to build a user interface application.
 Leverage and trust your team's or your customer's experience and expertise for the best development experience.